rabbitmq/rabbitmq-website/site/publishers.md

 ### AMQP 0-9-1

-Every delivery combintes message metadata and delivery information.
+Every delivery combines message metadata and delivery information.
 Different client libraries use slightly different ways of providing access to those properties.
 Typically delivery handlers have access to a delivery data structure.